LiDlab/MetaESI/README.md

 ### Dependencies
 MetaESI is tested to work under Python 3.8.
-The required dependencies for MetaESI are  [Pytorch](https://pytorch.org/), [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) and [scikit-learn](http://scikit-learn.org/).
+The required dependencies for MetaESI are  [Pytorch](https://pytorch.org/), [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) and [Biopython](https://biopython.org/).
 Check [environments.yml](https://github.com/LiDlab/MetaESI/blob/main/environment.yml) for list of needed packages.
+The specific dependencies can be easily installed using [Anaconda](https://www.anaconda.com/).

-MetaESI can run on Linux environments (tested on Ubuntu 18.04)​.
+MetaESI can run on Linux environments (tested on Ubuntu 18.04, Ubuntu 22.04).
 We highly recommend installing and running this software on a computer with a discrete NVIDIA graphics card (models that support CUDA).
 If there is no discrete graphics card, the program can also run on the CPU, but it may require a longer runtime.

 ### Installation